Class 3 Funding Program Winners

 Urgent Software / Mount Sinai Health System

-Urgent Software will work with Mt.
-Sinai Health System’s Cardiovascular Institute (CVI) cardiologists and their out-of-network referring physicians.
-As part of Mt.
-Sinai’s community outreach to neighborhoods at high risk of cardiac disease, CVI physicians visit local physicians’ offices on a daily or weekly basis to provide cardiac consultations to patients.
-Though CVI physicians provide excellent care, patients often choose not to follow up on referrals to cardiac specialists when the patient’s insurance doesn't cover the recommended procedure or specialist.
-The Urgent Consult platform will allow local physicians and admin staff to search for a nearby CVI physician who accepts the patient’s insurance, schedule an appointment, share medical info independent of EMRs, and register the patient, collecting demographic and insurance info.
-The pilot will thus test the platform’s ability to help local primary care physicians effectively link their patients to life-saving specialty care.
+Referwell, formerly known as Urgent Consult, will work with Mt.
+Sinai Health System’s Cardiovascular Institute (CVI) to allow local physicians and admin staff to search for a nearby CVI physician who accepts the patient’s insurance, schedule an appointment, share medical info independent of EMRs, and register the patient, collecting demographic and insurance info.
+It will test the platform’s ability to help local primary care physicians effectively link their patients to life-saving specialty care.

-Fit4D and Healthfirst, which provides free and low-cost health insurance, are partnering to keep diabetes sufferers in the Bronx healthy and out of the hospital.
-Fit4D’s certified diabetes educators will use powerful algorithms to match Healthfirst members with the best diabetes treatments for each individual.
-The goal of the project is to test whether Fit4D can keep these members from suffering complications that will drive up healthcare costs.
+Fit4D and Healthfirst, which provide free and low-cost health insurance, are partnering to keep diabetes sufferers in the Bronx healthy and out of the hospital.
+In this pilot, Fit4D’s certified diabetes educators will use powerful algorithms to match Healthfirst members with the best diabetes treatments for each individual to reduce signs of complications and drive down costs.

 AllazoHealth / Accountable Care Coalition of Greater New York

-ACCGNY will implement a medication adherence program powered by AllazoEngine’s predictive analytics, which reviews patients’ claims, demographic and intervention data to anticipate the need for intervention and identify the most cost-effective method.
-In a joint pilot, the team will focus on ACCGNY’s 6,353 attributed beneficiaries, 63% of whom are intellectually or developmentally disabled (IDD).
-Despite their low medication adherence rates and high costs, IDD patients have largely been overlooked by medication adherence programs and academic research, making this pilot critically important.
+ACCGNY will implement a medication adherence program powered by AllazoEngine’s predictive analytics, and will focus on ACCGNY’s 6,353 attributed beneficiaries, 63% of whom are intellectually or developmentally disabled (IDD) and experience low medication adherence rates and high costs.
 The pilot will evaluate the accuracy of the predictions, the impact of interventions and the savings associated with adherence.

 Canopy Apps / Visiting Nurse Service of New York

-Canopy Apps and VNSNY will seek to improve communications with non-English speaking patients using the Canopy Medical Translator app.
-The app will enable VNSNY nurses and physical therapists to access a library of pre-translated medical phrases in 15 languages to communicate with patients during home visits.
+Canopy Apps and VNSNY will seek to improve communications with non-English speaking patients using the Canopy Medical Translator app, which pre-translates medical phrases in 15 languages to communicate with patients during home visits.
 The pilot will seek to measure patient and provider satisfaction with patient-provider communication, as well as increased efficiency in the VNSNY workflow.

 Healthify / VillageCare

-The Heathify platform screens patients for their needs, connects them to the appropriate resources for treatment, and engages them through text messages.
-Sixty percent of a person’s health is affected by social issues like food insecurity, unsafe housing, domestic abuse and other issues.
-VillageCare’s Health Home case managers will utilize the Healthify platform to connect patients with the services they need to address these “social determinants of health.”
-Moreover, VillageCare case managers will utilize the Healthify resource database to rate and review different community and government resources so VillageCare can direct their patients to the best possible help.
+VillageCare’s Health Home case managers will utilize the Healthify platform to connect patients through their mobile devices with the services they need to address the “social determinants of health,” like food insecurity, unsafe housing, domestic abuse and other issues.
+Through Healthify's database that will rate and review different community and government resources, VillageCare can direct their patients to the best possible help.

 Tactonic Technologies / NYU Langone, Rusk Rehab Center

-Tactonic Technologies is partnering with NYU to test whether its system of imaging sensors and powerful software can help doctors at the NYU Rusk Center for Rehabilitation measure whether a patient is ready to leave the hospital.
-Doctors check to see whether elderly patients can walk steadily before discharging them but often make a subjective judgment call that can lead to unnecessary slips and falls that bring the patient back to the emergency room.
-Tactonic will allow NYU doctors to make an objective measurement of patients’ gait.
+Tactonic Technologies is partnering with NYU to test whether its system of imaging sensors and powerful software can help doctors at the NYU Rusk Center for Rehabilitation make an objective measure on whether a patient can walk steadily before discharging them.

 Class 1 Funding Program Winners